k2view-academy/K2View-Academy/articles/TDM/03_tdm_architecture.md

 - When running a TDM task, the data of the selected entities is stored and synchronized according in Fabric to the LUs definitions.
 Fabric creates and maintains a separate [MicroDB](/articles/01_fabric_overview/02_fabric_glossary.md#mdb--microdb) on each entity (LUI).
 This provides several advantages:

-  - Encapsulation of ALL data of a single business entity (like a customer) in one place so that consumers can ask any question about data usually residing in many different data sources.
+  - Encapsulation of all data of a single business entity (like a customer) in one place so that consumers can ask any question about data usually residing in many different data sources.
   - Security: individual encryption at MicroDB or field levels.
   - Masking capabilities.
 Fabric enables masking the sensitive data when storing the entity.
   - Flexibly Sync policy based on business needs: